Filter articles

 Opportunity

 H.W.
-Richardson Group (HWR) and NZ Police had initially recorded their assessments by hand.
-HWR manually processed thousands of assessments and the Police College assessments involved a lot of processes and time to collate all the results.
+Richardson Group (HWR) and the NZ Police College had initially recorded their assessments by hand.
+HWR manually processed thousands of assessments, and the College assessments involved a lot of processes and time to collate all the results.
 So both organisations were already using Tōtara, then adopted OJT to deliver and manage the on-the-job assessments.

 Both organisations wanted to enhance the learner experience and gain deeper insights into their progress.
-So they engaged with Catalyst to enrich the existing OJT plugin.
+They engaged with Catalyst to enrich the existing OJT plugin.

 A collaborative solution